BIIFSweden/ProteinFiberAnalysis/README.md

 #### 3.1	Parameters related to size, scale and additional settings

-The Eudlidean distance transform (EDT) is employed in order to calculate the fiber diameter.
-The parameters related to distance (*minDist* and *maxDist*) are used to generate a histogram of the resulting EDT, which will then be used to evalute the distribution of the distance values along the fiber.
+The Euclidean distance transform (EDT) is employed in order to calculate the fiber diameter.
+The parameters related to distance (*minDist* and *maxDist*) are used to generate a histogram of the resulting EDT, which will then be used to evaluate the distribution of the distance values along the fiber.
 Scale parameter can also be used calibrate pixel values (*pixPerMic* and *scale*).

 #### 3.2	Parameters related to thresholding

 The thresholding-related parameters can be handled separately for both BF and POM images.
-For the automatic mode, one of the embbeded Fiji thresholding methods should be selected.
-We have adopted Yen's tresholding method.
+For the automatic mode, one of the embedded  Fiji thresholding methods should be selected.
+We have adopted Yen's thresholding method.
 In addition, manual values can also be selected.
 Whether to use automatic or manual thresholding settings can also controlled via a third parameter (*useThresholdBF_manual* or *useThresholdPOM_manual*).

 #### 3.3	Parameters related to histogram generation